MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 <!-- ====================================================================== -->
 ## See also

-* [DevTools: Focus Mode UI](https://github.com/MicrosoftEdge/DevTools/blob/main/explainers/FocusMode/explainer.md) - initial explainer for this experimental feature, in the DevTools repo.
+* [DevTools: Focus Mode UI](https://github.com/MicrosoftEdge/DevTools/blob/main/explainers/FocusMode/explainer.md) is the initial explainer for this experimental feature, in the Microsoft Edge DevTools repo.